 The number of reads per sample after decontamination and combining both runs is illustrated in Figure S3.
 We manually checked the final taxonomic tables of each separate run for the 12S primer to look for signs of contamination and evaluate how well the bioinformatic decontamination steps worked (metabaR and gruinard).
 The taxonomic tables for the 12S primer have substantially less species than the 16S, and the local fish fauna is relatively well known, making the process more tractable.

 For the run that was pooled with samples from Palmyra Atoll, the output still retained some tropical reef and pelagic fish and elasmobranch species that are not found in coastal lagoons in California.
 We can expect that tag-jumping contamination is also present in the other sequencing runs and primers as well.
-Interestingly, eight out of 28 of those tropical species (ca. 28%) were found exclusively on the sediment samples and not the water samples (e.g. Acanthurus achilles, Scarus altipinnis, Lutjanus russellii).
+Interestingly, eight out of 28 of those tropical species (ca. 28%) were found exclusively on the sediment protocol and not the filtration protocols (e.g. Acanthurus achilles, Scarus altipinnis, Lutjanus russellii).

-Barplots for both the raw and rarefied dataset (Figs. S3-4, respectively) show that sediment replicates had greater variability amongst themselves, both in number of reads and community composition, compared to the replicates of either water protocols.
-Water replicates were more consistent within and between protocols, and had an overall higher number of reads than the sediment samples.
+Barplots for both the raw and rarefied dataset (Figs. S3-4, respectively) show that sediment replicates had greater variability amongst themselves, both in number of reads and community composition, compared to the replicates of either filtration protocols.
+Water replicates were more consistent within and between protocols, and had an overall higher number of reads than the sediment replicates.

 Diversity